tswann/tswann.github.com/source/_posts/2014-01-25-dynamics-crm-data-migration.markdown

 There could be many reasons why this might be the case; here are just a few:

-- Mis-alignment with business goals (e.g. the business may wish to adopt a more lean, customer-centric philosphy.
-Old systems often tend to be product centric.
+- Mis-alignment with business goals (e.g. the business may wish to adopt a more lean, customer-centric philosophy.
+Old systems often tend to be product-centric.
 This is a common scenario when migrating to Dynamics CRM.)
 - Older technology does not offer easy extensibility.
 - Costly licensing/support.
 - Language requires specialised skills making it difficult to come by individuals capable of maintaining it.